 The beetles were collected from late June – August of 2009-2022.
 The goal was 50 beetles/ site/ year, (Careless, et al., 2014), but some sites were only visited once, and others were visited multiple times for multiple years.
 Only data from 2012, the year of initial EAB discovery in the state, onward is presented.
 Sampling intensity reflected wasp colony size fluctuations, focus on EAB surveillance, and personnel.
 Beetles were collected by netting and releasing wasps carrying prey or by collecting beetles abandoned on the field by the wasps.
 (Carrier & Jackson, 2012; Rutledge, et al., 2013).

 Proportion of EAB as related to time of EAB detection - a subset of sites that had greater than 30 beetles collected in the year before initial detection and 50 beetles collected at the site for one or more years after the initial detection of Emerald Ash Borer at that site were selected.
 For each site and year, the proportion of EAB/ total beetles was calculated and classified by year relative to EAB detection, 0 = the year of detection, 1 = the year after detection, etc. regardless of what calendar year that detection occurred.
 We visually compared the dynamics of the average proportions of EAB at a site after infestation to the theoretical wave model (Figure 1).

+Modeling proportion of EAB against time of EAB detection – proportion of EAB as a function of time of EAB detection was modeled using a generalized linear mixed effects model with a logit link.
+The full fixed effects model included time and time2, and the full random effects model included random slopes over time and time2 and random intercepts for collection site.
+Random effect selection was performed by comparing the full model to three simpler models (random intercepts and random slopes over time, random slopes over time only, and random intercepts only) based on (lowest) AIC.
+Modeling and model selection were conducted in R version 4.1.2 (R Core Team, 2021) using the lme4 and lmerTest packages.
+95% confidence intervals were obtained using the ggeffects package version 1.1.4, and results were plotted using ggplot2 version 3.4.1.

 Spatial analysis of EAB spread – For each year, starting in 2012 when EAB was first detected in Connecticut, we calculated the proportion of EAB in C. fumipennis prey by colony.
 Data from sites where less than 20 beetles were collected that year were excluded.
 For each year we calculated Moran’s Index to confirm that the data showed significant spatial autocorrelation (ESRI, 2022).
 We then used the Empirical Bayesian Kriging tool in ArcPro (ESRI, 2022) to interpolate proportions between collection sites and construct a series of maps, one per year, that show the density of EAB by color gradient.
 Visual analysis of the resultant patterns was then conducted.
+Speed of spread, based on first observation of EAB at each site, was estimated with a Bayesian Gaussian process gradient model using the invasionSpeed package (Goldstein et al., 2019) in R.

 Results